pgdurand/Bioinformatics-UI-API/README.md

 ##Link with BioJava

 Have in mind that this library can be a nice friend to [Biojava](http://biojava.org): Sequence objects from Biojava can be converted quite easily to Sequence objects from [Bioinformatics Core library](https://github.com/pgdurand/Bioinformatics-Core-API) for the purpose of using this [Bioinformatics UI library](https://github.com/pgdurand/Bioinformatics-UI-API).
-Got it ?
-No... then you are welcome to ask me! ;-)
+See [Biojava Convertor Project](https://github.com/pgdurand/BiojavaConvertor) to review how to do that.

 --
 (c) 2006-2016 - Patrick G. Durand